 Family-Friendly Cadillac Michigan Hotels & Campgrounds

 From hotels and motels to resorts and campgrounds, Greater Cadillac has all of the lodging options that you could want.
-A few wonderful places for families to stay include Hampton Inn, Lake Cadillac Resort, Mitchell State Park, and Mackinaw Timbers.
+A few wonderful places for families to stay include Comfort Inn, Lake Cadillac Resort, Mitchell State Park, and Mackinaw Timbers.

 When you start planning your family getaway for this fall, check out the array of lodging options in Cadillac Michigan.